Masinloc Church: Architectural description

 The façade of the church is predominantly an Earthquake Baroque style with Neo-classic features.
 The front is divided into the triangular pediment, two horizontal sections and three vertical ones with an extended left portion forming the bell tower.
 It features saints’ niches on the first level, rectangular windows on the second, and an elaborately carved niche of the town's patron saint and carving of geometric shapes and medallions on the pediment.
 Triglyphs decorate the architrave between the second level and the pediment, giving the church a classical appearance.
 The belfry is designed like a circular template surmounted with a lantern and a cross.

-Restoration and declaration as a National Cultural Treasure
+National Cultural Treasure

-The church was officially declared by the National Museum of the Philippines as a National Cultural Treasure on July 31, 2001.
-A church or structure can be declared a National Cultural Treasure if most of its features (both exterior and interior) from pre-1898 are still intact and if it showcases examples of local artistic style and technique.
-By 2003, various cultural and historical institutions in the Philippines like the National Commission on Culture and the Arts spearheaded the restoration of 26 churches declared as National Cultural Treasures.